University of Ghana, Legon, grading system for GPA: What is it?

 What is the University of Ghana's grading system for graduate students?

-The UG grading system for graduate students is quite like that of the undergraduate level.
-The only exception is the oral exam conducted as part of the master's and doctorate students' exams.
+The UG grading system for graduate students is quite similar to that of the undergraduate level.
+The only exception is the oral exam conducted as part of the Master’s and doctoral students' exams.
 Oral exams are graded as a pass (60% and above) or a fail (below 60%).

 Here is a look at the other graduate grades under the Legon grading system.